FAQs about SMA

 The gold standard for diagnosing spinal muscular atrophy (SMA) is genetic testing to identify disease-causing mutations.
 This testing can be done at any point in life, and it is even possible during pregnancy.
 It is recommended that babies be tested for SMA if there is a known family history of the disease, or if they show symptoms indicative of SMA, including muscle weakness, floppy limbs, difficulty feeding, trouble breathing, and failure to hit motor milestones like rolling over, sitting up, or crawling.

-According to the National Institutes of Health, spinal muscular atrophy (SMA) affects approximately one of every 8,000 to 10,000 live births, and the SMA Foundation estimates that around 10,000 to 25,000 children and adults in the U.S. have the disease.
+According to the National Organization for Rare Disorders, spinal muscular atrophy (SMA) affects approximately 1 of every 10,000 live births, and the SMA Foundation estimates that about 10,000-25,000 children and adults in the U.S. have the disease.
 Because it affects fewer than 200,000 people in the country, SMA is considered a rare disease.